ChangChuy/portfolio/README.md

 ## Direct link To The Website
 1. www.google.ca
-2. It is not live yet no CI/CD yet.
+2. It is not live yet
+3. Once mvp is up will implemnt CI/CD.

 ## Acknowledgments
 - Icons by [FontAwesome](https://fontawesome.com/).